redis/redis-doc/topics/protocol.md

 following:

 * Clients send commands to a Redis server as a RESP Array of Bulk Strings.
-* The server reply with one of the RESP types according to the command implementation.
+* The server replies with one of the RESP types according to the command implementation.

-In RESP the type of some data depends on the first byte:
+In RESP, the type of some data depends on the first byte:

 * For **Simple Strings** the first byte of the reply is "+"
 * For **Errors** the first byte of the reply is "-"